polinaim/polinaim.github.io/content/authors/admin/_index.md

 ---

 I am a Doctoral candidate in the Marie Skłodowska-Curie program (EGRET-AAA) for Neuroscience and part of a joint PhD at **Sorbonne University** (Paris, FR) and **University of Groningen** (Groningen, NL).

+In really enjoy having a fresh cup of coffee in the morning and my preferable free-time activities involve nature, hiking and a good book.
 {style="text-align: justify;"}